brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 6/Ephesians 6 12 bht.md

 2. "Our natural disposition would lead us to direct all our exertions against the men themselves; but this foolish desire will be restrained by the consideration that the men who annoy us are nothing more than darts thrown by the hand of Satan."
 3. "He describes our enemy as formidable, not to overwhelm us with fear, but to quicken our diligence and earnestness."

+### Philip Schaff:
+1. "Our real conflict as Christians is not with men, nor even with our own human nature."
+2. "The contrast with what precedes compels us to explain this clause as meaning Satan and his organized forces."
+3. "The main difficulty, however, is with the last phrase: 'in the heavenly places,' which is found in chap.
+Ephesians 1:3 also."

 ### Archibald T. Robertson:
 1. "To us the wrestling is not."
 2. "These 'world-rulers' are limited to 'this darkness' here on earth."